CongducPham/LowCostLoRaGw/gw_full_latest/3GDongle/loranga/README.md

 	2017-09-02T09:47:38.579110> python CloudSMS.py "TC/22.5" "1,16,6,2,9,6,-57" "125,5,12" "2017-09-02T09:47:19.959" "00000027EBBEDA21"
 	2017-09-02T09:47:38.579381> --> cloud end

 However, currently, **it is not possible to have Internet connectivity and SMS support at the same time**.
-Therefore, if you want to enable the Loranga SMS feature at boot time, run:
+Therefore, if you want to enable the LORANGA SMS feature at boot time, run:

 	> ./enable-loranga-SMS-on-boot.sh